Confuser2188/PhoenixAntiCheat/README.md

 # PAC Issues

 Before creating an issue, please make sure that you include these details on your issue.
-Also fixing bugs is more easier with videos/screenshots.
+Also fixing bugs is much easier with videos/screenshots.
 Please add them to your issue if possible.

 - PAC version
 - Plugin list